mitraws/MusicMaster-ReactNative-Client/README.md

  ## Contributions
 This project is currently an MVP; feel free to file an issue for ideas, suggestions or feedback.

-:blush:contributions and pull requests are more than welcome!:blush:
+:blush: contributions and pull requests are more than welcome!:blush: